-Way Back When: A blog series highlighting different dates in Fairfield history
+Way Back When: Explore moments in Fairfield history

 1637…End of the Pequot War

 The Pequot War was New England’s first major conflict, involving thousands of combatants in dozens of battles in Rhode Island and eastern Connecticut.
 The final battle of the war, however, was fought in a swamp in what is now Southport.

 In late June 1637, the English organized a final campaign against the large groups of Pequot moving west towards the Hudson River under the leadership of their grand sachem Sassacus.
 The English-allied force consisted of 120 soldiers from Massachusetts Bay and 40 from Connecticut along with an unknown number of Native (Narragansett/Mohegan/”River Indians”) warriors.
 They embarked from Saybrook Fort, and first set sail for Long Island in pursuit of Sassacus.
 The attack force made landfall at Quinnipiac (present-day New Haven) and marched west along the shoreline in pursuit of groups of Pequot.
 The English eventually caught up with Sassacus’ group at Poquonnock (present-day Bridgeport) and tracked them to Sasquanikut, where the last major battle of the Pequot War took place.
 On July 13, 1637, the Great Swamp Fight was fought for 24-hours at Munnacommuck Swamp, known today as the Pequot Swamp.
 This battle put an end to the Pequot War.
 A memorial now sits on a small triangle of land between the Post Road and Old Post Road in Southport.
 To find out more about the archaeology project on the Battlefields of the Pequot War, click here.